saeedur0/MyCal/README.md

 # MyCal

-MyCal is a Calorie Counter Program Written in C#
+## MyCal is a Calorie Counter Program Written in C#

-It is my programming project for A level Computer Science.
+> It is my programming project for A level Computer Science.

-# How to start up Program
+## How to start up Program

+1. Go on the .sln file and go on the **"mycalbuttons.cs"** class and build it.

-1. Please run the .sln file first and ensure you have an error.
+2. Next run the .sln file and wait for it to take you to the login screen.

+3. Stop the program

+3. Exit Visual Studio

-2. Copy and paste the database file from the "DB" folder into the debug folder of the solution
+4. Copy and paste the database file from the "DB" folder into **Login\bin\Debug**

-3. Go on the "mycalbuttons.cs" and build it.

-4. Once all steps are completed the program should run successfully.
+5. Once all steps are completed open up the .sln file again and the program should run successfully.